RichardLeeY/3DNPC/README.md

 cd chat-app
 sam sync --watch --stack-name chat-app
 ```
 In about 5 minutes,when the stack deployment accomplished .
 You can get API key and API gateway endpoint from the cloudformation stack outputs tab.
+Copy the api key value.
+You will use it in following steps.

+3. Prepare generative AI inference endpoint
+    - Deploy open source ASR model Wisper from Sagemaker Studio JumpStart, It will cost about 5-10 minutes to finish deployment.
+When the SageMaker Endpoint is ready.
+Open the Lambda Console , find the <font color=#008000>chat-app-ChatFunction-XXX</font>  lambda function and add Environment variables , The key is "ASR_SAGEMAKER_ENDPOINT", The value is the sagemaker endpoint that you get from this step.
+    - (Option) If you want to implement TTS for Chinese Language.
+Follow step to deploy Bark-small model with Sagemaker notebook instance.
+It will also cost about 5-10 minutes to finish.
+When the sagemaker endpoint is ready.
+Open the lambda Console , find the <font color=#008000>chat-app-TtsAsyncFunction-XXX</font>  lambda function and add Environment variables, The key is "TTS_SAGEMAKER_ENDPOINT".
+The value is the sagemaker endpoint that you get from this step.

 ### Front-end
-3. Edit the front-end .env file, set the "random authentication key" and backend serverless rest api host/key in the .env file.
+4. Edit the front-end .env file, set the "random authentication key" and backend serverless rest api host/key in the .env file.
 ```
 cd front-end
 vim .env